 Swiss watch exports to the U.S. dropped 56% year-over-year in September 2025, a collapse that reflected buyers simply refusing to transact at inflated prices.

 For investment-grade marques like Rolex, Patek Philippe, and Audemars Piguet that already pushed through price increases during the crisis period, the tariff cut means they’re far less likely to keep ratcheting prices in 2026 purely for duty coverage.
-This supports current portfolio valuations by preventing the kind of continuous inflation that makes earlier purchases look foolish and erodes confidence in the category.
+This supports your current portfolio valuations by preventing the kind of continuous inflation that makes earlier purchases look foolish and erodes confidence in the category.

 When Patek raised prices 15% in response to the tariff, collectors holding existing pieces benefited from scarcity-driven appreciation.
 But if that 15% increase had been followed by another 10% in 2026 and another 8% in 2027, the gains would have been diluted by market confusion about whether prices reflected genuine demand or just cost pass-through.

 The industry was already battling high gold prices pushing past $4,000 per ounce and foreign exchange pressures from Swiss franc strength.
 Removing the extreme 39% tariff reduces the stacked headwinds that were weighing on corporate earnings and pricing strategy simultaneously.
+The Financial Times covered just how exposed Swiss brands had become as these pressures compounded through mid-2026.

 When you’re dealing with multiple margin pressures at once, each additional problem compounds rather than just adding arithmetically.
 Tariff relief doesn’t solve the gold or currency issues, but it removes one major variable that was making everything else harder to manage.